melaniewilson/organize_files/README.md

-# 🗂️ File Organizer (Python)
+# File Organizer (Python)

-A simple and smart Python script that organizes your messy folders into neatly categorized subfolders based on file type — with undo support, logging, and clear feedback.
+A Python script that organizes your folders into categorized subfolders based on file type.
+Includes —undo support, logging, and feedback.

 ---

-## ✨ Features
+## Features

-- Organize any folder (default: `Downloads`)
+- Organize any folder (the default is the: `Downloads` folder)
-- Categorizes files into folders like Images, Documents, Code, etc.
+- Categorizes files into folders like Images, Documents, etc.
 - Automatically skips hidden files (like `.DS_Store`)
 - Saves a move log to a `logs/` folder with timestamps
 - Undo file moves after running
-- Friendly messages and clear UX
+- Provides messages and a clear UX
 - Command-line support
-- GUI version coming soon 👀

 ---

-## 🧰 How to Use
+## How to Use

 ### 1. Clone the repo